Logic-gate/Lunch-Money-Stock-Tracker/README.md

 - Manual Prices: Currently, the extension requires users to manually input their trades and prices into the `investments.trades` file.
 This means users need to keep the file updated with their latest transactions and price data for accurate calculations.
 While this approach provides flexibility, it also adds a layer of manual effort and can be prone to errors if the data is not kept up-to-date.

--Passive Calculations: The calculations performed by the extension are passive and not persistent.
+- Passive Calculations: The calculations performed by the extension are passive and not persistent.
 This means that the extension processes and displays investment data in real-time based on the current state of the `investments.trades` file.
 However, these calculations are not stored or recorded anywhere.
 Each time the extension is loaded or refreshed, it recalculates everything from scratch.
 This approach does not provide a historical record of past calculations or changes over time.